-- 21.09 It is further agreed that all contributions to the Pension Trust Fund shall accrue on a daily basis and, pending the date that contributions are to be remitted to the Pension Trust Fund as required by Article 21.06 of this Collective Bargaining Agreement, shall be held by each Employer in trust on behalf of its employees or an amount equal to such contributions shall be, and is hereby deemed to be, held separate and apart from the other property of the Employer.
-Further, the parties to this Collective Bargaining Agreement agree that, solely for the purpose of the Employment Standards Code, the contributions due or accruing due by each Employer to the Pension Trust Fund shall be, and are hereby deemed to be, a "wage" of the employees for whom contributions are made or to be made, as the term "wage" is used and defined in the Employment Standards Code. - 21.10 A contractor may make contributions to this fund through an electronic transfer of funds if they choose to use that method of payment.
+It is further agreed that all contributions to the Pension Trust Fund shall accrue on a daily basis and, pending the date that contributions are to be remitted to the Pension Trust Fund as required by Article 21.06 of this Collective Bargaining Agreement, shall be held by each Employer in trust on behalf of its employees or an amount equal to such contributions shall be, and is hereby deemed to be, held separate and apart from the other property of the Employer.
+Further, the parties to this Collective Bargaining Agreement agree that, solely for the purpose of the Employment Standards Code, the contributions due or accruing due by each Employer to the Pension Trust Fund shall be, and are hereby deemed to be, a "wage" of the employees for whom contributions are made or to be made, as the term "wage" is used and defined in the Employment Standards Code.

+A contractor may make contributions to this fund through an electronic transfer of funds if they choose to use that method of payment.

-ARTICLE TWENTY-ONE A - SUPPLEMENTARY PENSION TRUST FUND
+ARTICLE TWENTY-ONE - A SUPPLEMENTARY PENSION TRUST FUND

+21A.01

-- 21A.01 All Employees, except Probationary and First and Second Year Apprentices, employed on work falling within the scope of this Collective Agreement agree to have deducted from their wages, for each hour or portion thereof worked, the following amounts in respect to the Ironworkers Supplementary Pension Trust Fund.
-Employees engaged in commercial and institutional work may choose whether they wish to have these deductions made on their behalf or not.
-A worker must indicate at point of hire if we wishes to have these deductions made. - (i) For each straight time hour worked:- \$2.00 - (ii) For each hour worked at time and one-half \$2.00 - (iii) For each hour worked at double time \$2.00 hereinafter referred to as the Trust Administrator.
+All Employees, except Probationary and First (1st) and Second (2nd) Year Apprentices and those on commercial / or institutional work who have indicated at time of hire that they do not wish to have these deductions made, employed on work falling within the scope of this Collective Agreement agree to have deducted from their wages, for each hour or portion thereof worked, the following amounts in respect to the Ironworkers Supplementary Pension Trust Fund.

+(i) For each straight time hour worked - \$1.00 (\$2.00 for Industrial Work only)

+- (ii) For each hour worked at time and one-half \$2.00 - (iii) For each hour worked at double time \$2.00 hereinafter referred to as the Trust Administrator.
 Such contributions to be forwarded by the Employer to the Trust Administrator in time to arrive no later than the 15th day of the month following the month in which the wages were earned, accompanied by a completed remittance form showing the amount of contributions and Social Insurance Number for each employee.
 One copy of the Remittance form is to be mailed to the appropriate Local Union.
-For those Employers whose payroll is paid out by direct deposit, these contributions may be direct deposited by the Employer.
+For those Employers whose payroll is paid out by direct deposit, these contributions will be direct deposited by the Employer.